 TOM: And then is an area below your house that’s slightly lower than the backyard?

 NAOMI: After we bought the house, we found out it was built on a swamp, so everybody has drainage problems.

 TOM: I’m pretty sure that you’re not looking at the water table there; you’re looking at some water that’s staying around.
 So here’s the solution to drain yard of standing water: it’s called a “curtain drain.”

 And what a curtain drain is is a trench that you construct from the part where the water is ponding to somewhere lower than that in the elevation.
 Now, the curtain drain is a trench that’s about 12 inches wide and 12 inches deep.
 You put in a couple of inches of stone, then you put in a perforated PVC pipe.
 And then you put more stone and some filter cloth and you cover it with soil so it’s completely invisible when it’s done.

 But here’s what happens: as the water runs down to that area where it’s ponding now, it falls into the trench, it comes up into the pipe and then it runs down through the pipe and discharges at a lower area of your property.
 So you are essentially collecting the water, shooting it around the house and then discharging it somewhere at a lower elevation.

 NAOMI: Does this require a backhoe or is this something that we can do with shovel and …?

 TOM: No, you can do it with a shovel.
 And you don’t need much pitch either: you need about a ¼-inch a foot – per foot – on the pipe.
 So just as long as you get a nice, clean trench dug, you get the stone in there, you get the perforated pipe in there, it’ll work very well.
-And it’ll drain that yard whenever it fills up.
+And it’ll drain yard of standing water whenever it fills up.